leonardofs88/nit/README.md

-# nit
+# News in Time
-A repository for Mesa Mobile Thinking selective process
+A repository for Mesa Mobile Thinking selective process using SwiftUI